gbeine/knx2mqtt/README.md

 ## Installation

-The installation required Python 3.7 (it should work with Python 3.5 and 3.6 as well) and `git`.
+The installation requires at least Python 3.7 and `git`.

 I usually install my own services under `/opt/services`.
 So, it works out of the box, if you just do: